Guppyfriend vs. Cora Ball

 Once you see some microfibers accumulating in the Cora Ball, you can remove them by hand.

-If you decide to get the Cora Ball at EarthHero, be sure to use the code “earthfriendly” to take 10% off!
+If you decide to get the Cora Ball at EarthHero, be sure to use the code “earthfriendly” (remove the quotes) to take 10% off your order!

 The Guppyfriend washing bag is another option that can help reduce microfiber pollution.
 To use the Guppyfriend, you place your clothes made from synthetic fibers in the washing bag and then toss the bag into the washing machine.